 Thursday, April 4, 2013

-U Have you pondered what is like to walk in their shoes?
-(We all should to be thankful for the little things in life.)
+U Have you wondered what it’s like to walk in their shoes?
+(We should be thankful for the little things.)
 U

 No comments: